icyc0re/bd914/RecommenderSystem/README.md

 ### Scalability

 As a first step everything will be achieve without clusters.
 But if you see some modifications that could be done now and make the scaling part easier feel free.

+### Context Aware Recommender

+We also plan on taking the user's context into account when recommending a venue.
+See [[this|context.md]] page for more details.